 To start creating your custom fields, sign in to your Mailchimp account.
 Next, navigate to the Audience tab in the top menu to open the dropdown.

-Scroll down to the section labeled List fields and *IMERGEI* tags and click on it.
+Scroll down to the section labeled Audience fields and *IMERGEI* tags and click on it.
 This is where you can add Mailchimp list custom fields to your WordPress form.

 The screen that appears will now have all of the form fields that exist on your WordPress subscribe form.
 Remember, we had First Name, Last Name, and Email.
 To add a Mailchimp custom field, click on Add A Field.

 Here, you will see all of the available custom fields you can add to your WordPress form.

 Simply click on the custom field you would like to add to your WordPress form.

 For this tutorial, we will click on Birthday so we can ask subscribers to add their birthday to their form submission.

 Once you click on the custom field, it will automatically add to the above list of form fields.
 Here, you can name the field.
 We will name ours Birthday.